-There’s so much cool stuff on your to-do list in the weeks leading up to parenthood — dreaming up a nursery, debating baby names, being sure to taste each flavor of cupcake at your baby shower.
+There’s a bunch of fun stuff on your to-do list in the weeks leading up to parenthood, like decorating the nursery, debating baby names and tasting every cupcake flavor at your baby shower.
 But don’t forget the more practical considerations, like shoring up your new baby’s security.
-This is what you should be checking and double-checking in the weeks before your newest responsibility arrives.
+Here’s what you should be checking—and double-checking—in the weeks before your newest responsibility arrives.

 See what else your company may provide.
 Some companies offer free backup child care (or even full-time child care), help with finding child care, adoption-expense reimbursement, flexible spending accounts for prescriptions and other health- and wellness-related expenses, or other benefits you can use.

-And while life insurance is important, you’ll also need to insure against the possibility of an injury that could keep you out of work.
-Some people receive short and long-term disability insurance through their work —you should determine if that amount would be enough to get you through several months of being out of work if something were to happen to you.
+While life insurance is important, you’ll also need to insure against the possibility of an injury that could keep you from working.
+Some people receive short and long-term disability insurance through their employer—you should determine if that amount would be enough to get you through several months of being out of work if something were to happen to you.

 Put your child’s future in the hands of people you trust.
 Instead of making your child a beneficiary of your insurance, set up a trust that can funnel the money to the child.
 This helps to ensure that it will be spent in the best possible way.
-“You should name a trustee who will be very fiscally responsible, whose only job is to look out for the best financial interest of your children,” he says.
-Have an estate attorney help you set up a simple trust while you’re doing your will.
+“You should name a trustee who will be very fiscally responsible, whose only job is to look out for the best financial interest of your children,” Weinberg says.

 Don’t forget other key documents.
-You may also want to create a health proxy and durable powers of attorney that address some other what-ifs that could potentially come up in your future.
+You may also want to create a health proxy (a document that names someone to make medical decisions on your behalf if you’re incapacitated) and durable powers of attorney (a document that names someone to handle your affairs if you become mentally incapable) that address some other what-ifs that could potentially come up in your future.

 With college expenses escalating, it makes sense to start saving for education early and often.
 But financial experts say you have to put your financial future ahead of your child’s.
 “You need to get your financial life in order before even thinking about college savings, which means eliminating bad debts, establishing an emergency fund and saving for your own retirement,” Saneholtz says.
 “When your financial house is in order, 529 plans are a great savings tool for future educational costs.”

 But a 529 isn’t your only option.
-Depending on your financial situation, you may be better off socking away money in a taxable account or investing in tax-exempt municipal securities, or savings bonds.
+Depending on your financial situation, you may be better off socking away money in a taxable account or investing in tax-exempt municipal securities or savings bonds.
+A custodial account—which is a savings account accessible through a financial institution or brokerage firm that adults control for minors—is another smart option.
 A financial adviser can help you figure it out.